phollyer/elm-smooth-move/README.md

 - **SmoothMoveCSS**: `cssTransitionStyle`, `moveWithTransition`
 - **SmoothMovePorts**: Port helpers and JavaScript integration utilities

+## � Troubleshooting

+### Animation not working?
+- **Check element IDs**: Make sure the element ID exists in your DOM
+- **Missing subscriptions**: For `SmoothMoveSub`/`SmoothMoveState`/`SmoothMoveCSS`, ensure you have `subscriptions` wired up
+- **CSS positioning**: Elements need `position: absolute` or `position: relative` for transforms to work
+- **JavaScript setup**: For `SmoothMovePorts`, make sure you've set up the JavaScript side (see examples)

+### Performance issues?
+- Try `SmoothMoveCSS` for hardware acceleration
+- Use `axis` constraints to animate fewer dimensions
+- Consider `SmoothMovePorts` for complex animations

+### Need help choosing an approach?
+- Start with `SmoothMoveState` - it's the simplest
+- Move to `SmoothMoveCSS` when you need better performance
+- Use `SmoothMoveTask` for scrolling
+- Use `SmoothMovePorts` when you need maximum control

 ## 🙏 Credits

-This package is built upon the excellent foundation of [`linuss/smooth-scroll`](https://package.elm-lang.org/packages/linuss/smooth-scroll/latest/).
+This package builds upon the excellent foundation of [`linuss/smooth-scroll`](https://package.elm-lang.org/packages/linuss/smooth-scroll/latest/).
 The original design and architecture provided the inspiration for this expanded multi-approach animation library.

 ## 📄 License